Simon Girty: Battle of Fallen Timbers

 American commissioners met with a Confederacy delegation in August 1793 at the home of Matthew Elliot on the east side of the Detroit River.
 With Girty interpreting, the commissioners explained that removing settlers was impractical but that the United States was willing to negotiate a permanent boundary and pay compensation for land previously ceded.
 These proposals were rejected.
-The commissioners notified Wayne who ordered the Legion northwards into Indigenous territory.
+The commissioners notified Wayne, who ordered the Legion northwards into Indigenous territory.
 In October, the Legion began construction of a fortified encampment which Wayne named Fort Greenville.
 Due to a substantial attack on a supply convoy in October, Wayne elected to forgo offensive action until the following year.
 In December, he led a detachment to the site of St. Clair's defeat, recovered some of the cannons buried there, and constructed Fort Recovery.

 In the spring of 1794, the British erected Fort Miami near the Maumee rapids in direct violation of United States sovereignty.
 The British wished to reassure the Indigenous population of Britain's continued support, and were concerned that Wayne might move against Detroit if the Confederacy was defeated.
 Girty accompanied Confederacy forces when they attacked a supply train encamped outside the walls of Fort Recovery in June.
-40 American were killed and 300 packhorses were captured.
+40 Americans were killed and 300 packhorses were captured.
 Against the advice of Girty and Blue Jacket, Odawa and Ojibwe warriors then attempted to storm the fort but were driven back with heavy losses.

-At the end of the July 1794, Wayne's army started methodically moving north from Fort Greenville to the Glaize.
+At the end of July 1794, Wayne's army started methodically moving north from Fort Greenville to the Glaize.
 The Legion erected field fortifications when they encamped after each day's march.
-As they approached the Glaize they encountered recently abandoned villages and fields of corn, beans, squash, melons and other vegetables.
-At the Glaize, the Legion constructed Fort Defiance then moved down the Maumee River to the rapids.
+As they approached the Glaize, they encountered recently abandoned villages and fields of corn, beans, squash, melons, and other vegetables.
+At the Glaize, the Legion constructed Fort Defiance, then moved down the Maumee River to the rapids.

-Charge of the Dragoons at Fallen Timbers by R. T. Zogbaum from Theodore Roosevelt's article about the Battle of Fallen Timbers that appeared in the April 1896 issue of Harper's New Monthly Magazine.